 Malta enjoys a favorable geographic position and large deposits of limestone, which contribute to the strength its export sector.
 As an island, Malta produces only around 20% of its food necessities, has limited access to fresh water and lacks energy sources.
 Due to this mix of factors, the economy of Malta is very dependent on foreign trade.
 Malta mostly exports electrical machinery, mechanical appliances, fish and crustaceans, pharmaceutical producuts and printed material.
 On the other hand, Malta is a net importer of mineral fuels and oils, non-electrical machinery, aircraft and other transport equipment, plastic and other semi-manufactured goods, food, drink and tobacco.
 Malta adopted the Euro in 2008, highlighting the status of the European Union as its most important trading partner, having vast trade flows specifically with Italy, the United Kingdom, Germany and France.
 This page provides - Malta Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Malta Balance of Trade - actual data, historical chart and calendar of releases - was last updated on April of 2018.
+Malta Balance of Trade - actual data, historical chart and calendar of releases - was last updated on June of 2018.